 Using technology to create a more user-friendly procurement experience

-Procurement departments often cite a lack of engagement from the wider business as a key reason for why they can’t add more value to their organisations.
+Procurement departments often cite a lack of engagement from the wider business as a key reason for why they can’t add more value to their organizations.

 Stakeholders progress workstreams and discussions with suppliers without involving procurement, goes the argument.
 This is certainly true in many cases, but why do non-procurement colleagues choose to take this approach?